DataDog/integrations-core/apache/README.md

 ## Troubleshooting

 ### Apache status URL
 If you are having issues with your Apache integration, it is mostly like due to the Agent not being able to access your Apache status URL.
-Try running curl for the `apache_status_url` listed in your configuration YAML (include your login credentials if applicable).
+Try running curl for the `apache_status_url` listed in [your `apache.d/conf.yaml` file][4] (include your login credentials if applicable).

 * [Apache SSL certificate issues][10]